elasticio/api-docs/README.md

 Api-docs for api version 2 is placed at directory `source`.

-All documentized resources located in directories `source_v{API_VER}/include`.
+All documented resources located in directories `source_v{API_VER}/include`.
 You can edit existing files there or create new files (resources).

 # How to create new api docs for new api version?
 For example, you want to create docs for new api of version 15.